 We got some strange looks, and some funny comments from the hikers passing us by, while we struggled to part push and part carry our bikes up this steep hiking trail.
 The path is actually beautiful, passing up the mountain next to a huge waterfall.
 Still, we had no eye for the landscape, partly because we were busy muttering curses under our breath, partly because sweat was dripping into them.

 Halfway up we had reached the Soiernlakes and took a short break on a freshwater fountain.
 The second half up to the so-called Jägersruh (Literally: Hunters Rest) was even more difficult.
 The path rose steeper and steeper, being in some places covered with large boulders, or thick loose gravel.
 We actually started to worry.
 If the descend on the other side would be of a corresponding character, we would probably have to carry down the path, as we could not imagine riding such a thing.
-Now is probably a good a time as any to admit, that we did not know one single part of our planned route, and we instead had created it by loosely connecting some sections marked as a highlight on Komoot.
+Now is probably a good a time as any to admit, that we did not know one part of our planned route, and we had created it by loosely connecting some sections marked as a highlight on Komoot.
 Well, the other side of the mountain was marked as a highlight, and we stayed hopeful.

 As it turns out, we were right to do so.
 The trail descending from the Jägersruh towards Mittenwald was the first highlight out of many to come.
 Sloping gently down, and running along the mountainside, it is well-maintained singletrack that is just so fun to ride.
 While the difficulties never rose beyond my comfort level, in the first section, and the stunning scenery is truly breathtaking, the trail is nevertheless not without its pitfalls.
 And that I mean in the most literal sense.
 The path, barely wider than your wheel in places, leaves little room for error, as just to your left-hand side is an abyss.
 The steep mountainside drops multiple hundred meters, almost vertical.
 And due to the height, the mountainside consists mostly of rocks, with some small patches of grass in between.
 Even the slowest of falls would lead to severe injuries here.
 And while riding this path at speed, time and again there are large loose rocks, that can catapult your wheels left and right if hit at the wrong angle, and in fact multiple times I had to catch my front wheel after a sudden jerk had it hurling towards the edge.

 The trail soon required another short uphill portage, but after that, it was only downhill.
 Also, the character changed.
-The path was now filled with more technical and steeper rock sections, but as the difficulty increased the mountainside smoothed off, making a fall less consequential.
-We finally were able to relax a little, and even got some small jumps in on the last section of trail, but we also realised that we were physically spent.
+The path was now filled with more technical and steeper rock sections, but the difficulty increased the mountainside smoothed off, making a fall less consequential.
+We finally could relax a little, and even got some small jumps in on the last section of trail, but we also realised that we were physically spent.
 At this point, we had been on the road for longer than nine hours, with only a few gels and some salted nuts and our bodies energy reserves were drained.
 So we were actually quite happy once we had reached a forest road leading us down the mountain, even though we could not descend all those had worked for meters of elevation on a trail.
-Well even as we discussed the lack of trail, shortly before reaching Mittenwald, we found one more path, quite easy compared to everything we had ridden this day, but we took it as a sweet dessert to our first day.
+Even as we discussed the lack of trail, shortly before reaching Mittenwald, we found one more path, quite easy compared to everything we had ridden this day, but we took it as a sweet dessert to our first day.

 Upon arriving in Mittenwald, we went more or less directly to our hotel, took a shower and ate dinner.
 I was walking funny because my legs were so strained, and Clemens had a bad case of the saddle sores, but after all, we were happy to be on the road and looking forward to our next day.